Why do we learn English?

 It is also our aim that every child should develop a fluent, legible and personalised style of handwriting by the time they leave the Academy in Year Six.
 Capital and lower case letters should be formed appropriately and the letter size and shape should be consistent.
 As an Academy, we fully acknowledge that handwriting is not a natural skill; rather it is a motor activity which needs to be taught explicitly through teacher modelling and children practising.
 Therefore, we provide opportunities for all children to develop, practise and perfect the skills of handwriting.
 Alongside this, we also provide targeted support to any child, who has been identified as experiencing difficulties.

-we believe a successful primary writer:
+We believe a successful primary writer:

 - is passionate about writing, as a craft whereby they can write fluently, communicating their ideas effectively and is able to access and interact with the world around them.